enthought/envisage/docs/source/envisage_core_documentation/extension_points.rst

     ]

 Now we create a plugin for the |acme.motd.software_quotes| package and tell Envisage about the messages that we have just created.
-Again there are are two ways that a plugin can do this:

-1) Declaratively - using the 'contributes_to' trait metadata
-2) Programmatically - by overriding the 'get_extensions' method.
+This can be done declaratively - using the 'contributes_to' trait metadata.
+Note that this can also be achieved programmatically - by overriding the 'get_extensions' method, similar to how we could define extension points programmatically by overriding the 'get_extension_points' method.

 The declarative version looks like this::